 He is the author of numerous articles on the subject.
 His work has been published in Journal of Value in Health, PlosOne, Pharmacoeconomics, Health Policy among others.
 Carlo serves as a topic editor in the pharmaeconomics and outcome research area for the Journal Clinical Therapeutics.
 He is a member of the Italian Association of Health Economics (AIES) and the International Society for Pharmacoeconomics and Outcomes Research (ISPOR).

-Carlo earned a MSc in Health Economics from the University of York and he's actually a Ph.D. candidate at the University of Warwick.
+Carlo earned his MSc in Health Economics from the University of York and his Ph.D. at the University of Warwick.